bgdawes/dotfiles/linux_documentation/linux_notes.md

 Dont get confused by 'origin' - when Personal Access Tokens were rolled out, I tried to add a token in the terminal with this command:

-`git remote set-url origin https://bgdawes:[personal access token]@github.com/bgdawes/dotfiles.git`
+`git remote set-url origin https://bgdawes:[don't actually paste your personal access token here you dum-dum]@github.com/bgdawes/dotfiles.git`

 I got an error - but then I ran `$ git remote -v` and noticed that I needed to replace 'origin' with 'github-dotfiles'.
 At some point I must have changed this.